 the stage, were super; and their final freeze, all in different

-poses, especially the middle girl with her last minute gymnastic
+poses, especially the middle girl (Lucia Efstathiou) with her

 I liked (as I said) Jeremy Vinogradov's tall Ringmaster, introducing